Korps landelijke politiediensten

 The Korps landelijke politiediensten (KLPD; National Police Services Agency, lit.
 'Corps [of] National Police Services') was the national police force in the Netherlands from 1993 until January 2013, responsible for specialist missions that benefited from a centralized approach.

 The KLPD replaced the Rijkspolitie (National Police), which had existed from 1945 until 1993.
 The KLPD was independent from the regional police forces; but like them, it was subordinate to the Dutch Ministry of the Interior and had a staff of approximately 4,500.
 The KLPD operated both at national and international level from its HQ in Driebergen near Utrecht.
 The agency also maintained the national most wanted list.

 In January 2013 the KLPD was merged into a single National Police Corps (Korps Nationale Politie), divided in ten regional units and a central unit.

 History

+Porsche 911 in the livery of the old Rijkspolitie.

 The KLPD was established in 1993 with the Police Act of 1993.
 The KLPD replaced the Rijkspolitie (National Police), which had been the Dutch national police force from 1945 until then.